NoahNiederklein/SquareSum/README.md

 main.py: Code to compute the number of permutations of 1..n such that the sum of every pair of consecutive numbers is a perfect square.

+square_path_{n}.txt contains all square-sum permutations for that value of n.
+Note that for larger n the files can become large (square_path_40.txt is only 12 MB but contains 439936 rows).

 Known results:

 |n|a(n)|